 CHECK if it drops any litter, and decide if this is an issue

 LOCATE underground pipes (call Dial Before You Dig on 1100 toll-free) and position your tree beyond the suggested minimum distance from any pipes

 LOOK overhead to make sure there are no power lines that your tree could grow into

 SELECT a quality tree from a trusted source, avoiding sick and rootbound stock

 IMPROVE soil, and plant according to the label directions, staking the tree if needed

 CARE for your tree well in the early stages with regular watering, fertilising and formative pruning

-Find out the trees our TV presenters can’t get enough of and read about a fledgling street planting project that’s planning on painting the town red with flame trees, in the July issue, out now.
+Find out the trees our TV presenters can’t get enough of and read about a fledgling street planting project that’s planning on painting the town red with flame trees, in the July 2019 issue.